-Videos are an engaging way to target many important skills, including inferences, predicting, emotions, cause/effect, retelling, and more in speech therapy!
+Using videos in speech therapy is an engaging way to target many important skills, including inferences, emotions, cause/effect, retelling, summarizing, predictions, sequencing, and more for all ages!

-Feel free to use it to work on the skills listed below!
+Feel free to follow and bookmark it to work on the skills listed below!

 Short videos are a great way to work on inferences in many contexts!
 Making inferences from videos is easier (and tend to be more engaging and fun) than from text.

 Pause the video and make predictions about what will happen next or at the end of the video.